evabeylin/LibraDAOProposal/README.md

 # Ethereum’s LibraDAO
-## A proposal for Ethereum's membership in the Libra Association - DRAFT
+## A draft proposal for Ethereum's membership in the Libra Association

 ### Table of Contents